DaveBullet1050/BatoceraHelpers/README/Controller Reference README.md

 This page documents how I've configured the 2 Zero delay "DragonRise" decoders on my system.

 Looking at the back of the Pi 3b+, I simply plugged them into the top left (player 1) and top right (player 2) USB ports.
-I've never had a problem with them "switching" on reboot.  (i.e. they seem to be sticky).
+I've never had a problem with them "switching" and mucking up the order of player 1 or 2 on reboot.  (i.e. they seem to be sticky).

 I am using [Sanwa JLF-TP-8YT joysticks](https://focusattack.com/sanwa-jlf-tp-8yt-joystick-precursor-to-jlx-tp-8yt/) with the [TOS GRS 4/8 way servo switched restrictor gates](https://github.com/DaveBullet1050/BatoceraHelpers/blob/main/README/TOS_GRS_Switch%20README.md#tos-grs---automatic-48-way-restrictor-gate).
 I am also using 30mm screw in Sanwa buttons for the player buttons, with a mix of 24mm buttons for coin, select and start and Happ style P1/2 start buttons.
+I am also using a cheapo CH-616 coin acceptor, allowing coins to add credits for MAME games.

 ## Physical layout
 My mockup panel is shown below: